 • Chills (or hot flashes)

-There’s some more symptoms here, but those are the main ones.
-Panic attacks usually have a sudden onset and are accompanied by that tell-tale overwhelming fear, worry or dread with the host of physical symptoms — which the psychiatrist says indicates a “hyper-arousal” or “fight or flight” response.
+There are other symptoms that may come with a panic attack, but those listed above are the main ones.
+Panic attacks usually have a sudden onset and are accompanied by that tell-tale overwhelming fear, worry, or dread.

-Indeed it does!
-Murrough says that he often sees patients at Mount Sinai who think they’re having a heart attack, when it’s actually just a panic attack.
-“They feel that there’s something terribly wrong — it’s very physical — and they feel like they’re dying or their heart is pounding in their chest,” he explained.
-“Imagine you’re a 20-something person, that’s not normal.
-So you show up at the ER, get all your tests, and then your tests come back good, so then we suggest you see a psychologist.
-That’s how anxiety often presents.”
+It can!
+Murrough says that he often sees patients at Mount Sinai who think they’re having a heart attack but are actually having a panic attack.
+“They feel that there’s something terribly wrong — it’s very physical — and they feel like they’re dying or their heart is pounding in their chest,” he explains.

-Just like most things in life, apparently stopping an anxiety attack from happening generally comes down to practice.
-According to Murrough, skills and techniques that a person would learn through cognitive behavior therapy can help them learn how to control or stop the symptoms — before the symptoms even occur.
+Just like most things in life, stopping a panic attack from happening generally comes down to practice.
+According to Murrough, skills and techniques that a person can learn through cognitive behavioral therapy can help them learn how to control or stop the symptoms — before the symptoms even occur.

-One such technique, the doctor explained, is to close your eyes and try to remove yourself from the stimuli that’s around.
+One such technique, he explains, is to close your eyes and try to remove yourself from the stimuli that’s around.
 Instead, focus on your breathing and count four beats while you breathe in, count one or two, and then count four beats as you breathe out.
-“Practice ahead of time,” he instructs.
+It’s best to practice this technique when you’re not already mid-panic attack — that way you’ll be ready to use it when you do experience pronounced anxiety.